briefmedia/ReactTest/README.md

 - yarn dev

 API Routes
-- /api/v1/contact (GET) -- get all contacts
+- /api/v1/contact (GET | POST) -- get all contacts, create new contact
-- /api/v1/contact?id=123 (GET | POST) -- get, update, or delete contact by id
+- /api/v1/contact?id=123 (GET | PUT | DELETE) -- get, update, or delete contact by id

+Unit Tests with Jest
+- only initial setup have been implemented

 ## Challenge
 Your task is to utilize a simple API to create a `Contact Management` web application.
 Using RESTful endpoints, you should create an application that can create, read, update, and delete contacts.